2026 Arkfeld eDiscovery Conference

 Rose Hunter Jones devotes her practice to e-discovery, serving as lead e-discovery counsel for clients in high-risk cases, including high-profile government investigations and high-stakes litigation.

-Tessa Jacob
+Tessa K. Jacob

 Partner at Husch Blackwell LLP